George Meyer keeps you on your toes, and so does The Office →3 min read Published by Lee Reamsnyder Permalink

-This older but still very interesting profile of George Meyer, who served in the important-but-nebulous role of show runner for The Simpsons, discusses his role in creating one of my very favorite random jokes:
+This interesting New Yorker profile of George Meyer, who served in the important-but-nebulous role of show runner for The Simpsons, discusses his role in creating one of my very favorite random jokes:

 I recalled a story that Mike Scully had told me earlier, about the most intense laughter he had ever heard in the rewrite room.
 The incident had occurred several years before, on a day when the staff was working on a subplot in which Homer, at a police auction, buys an impounded muscle car that formerly belonged to the town’s resident criminal, Snake.
 Snake wants the car back, so he escapes from jail and contrives a recovery scheme worthy of Wile E. Coyote: he stretches a wire across a road in the hope of decapitating Homer as he drives by.
 The wire misses Homer, but his car is followed closely by another.

 "The driver of the second car is holding a sandwich at a ridiculous angle high up over his head and saying, ‘I told that idiot to slice my sandwich,"’ Scully explained.
 "That’s where we were going with the joke.
 But then George suddenly said, ‘What if the wire cuts off his arm?’
 That made the people in the room laugh so hard that they were coughing they were literally choking because the joke was so unexpected.

 That’s a great joke, where you’re set up for one payoff only to be led somewhere completely different.

 So I was pleased when this week’s episode of The Office was able to deliver on a similar (but not as gruesome) joke.
 The setup is this: Mike, Jim, and Dwight have recruited Meredith to pretend to be the CEO of an imaginary company.
 She calls a meeting with a rival salesman played by Timothy Olyphant so that the gang can watch his sales pitch and steal his ideas.